Support for you

 - a range of information about bowel cancer including symptoms, risk factors, screening, diagnosis, treatment and living with and beyond the disease

-- a welcoming online community for everyone affected by bowel cancer to ask questions, read about people’s experiences and support each other
+- a welcoming forum for everyone affected by bowel cancer to ask questions, read about people's experiences and support each other

-- contact our nurses with any questions or concerns about bowel cancer
+- our Ask the Nurse service, where you can contact our nurses with any questions or concerns about bowel cancer

 - real-life stories of people affected by the disease

-- support events across the UK to help people living with bowel cancer to learn more about their condition and to connect with others.
+- online events across the UK to help people living with bowel cancer to learn more about their condition and to connect with others

-If you have worrying symptoms, feel unwell or are experiencing problems or side-effects as a result of your treatment, please consult your doctor without delay.
+If you have worrying symptoms, feel unwell or are experiencing problems or side-effects as a result of your treatment, please consult your doctor or healthcare team without delay.

 A range of support services are also available from other organisations, including: